paddyw2/seng-a1/seng301-asgn1/seng301-asgn1/test-scripts/ScriptReadMe.txt

 2. Wrong coins loaded should affect change (i.e. if change=5c, but loaded with 25c, change should be 25c)
 3. Loaded coins cannot match change value should short change
 4. Machine can be reconfigured to accept different pops
+5. An incorrect pop can be loaded
+6. An incorrect coin can be loaded
+7. Incorrect coin insertions ends up in dispenser
+8. Check wrong pop load on teardown
+9. Check wrong coin load on teardown
+10. Check bank, and pop and coins slots are empty after teardown
+11. In limbo value after no valid selection made (i.e. 40c inserted) - this value should not be included in teardown
+12. If not enough pop, nothing should happen (still has credit, able to buy another pop)
+13. If not enough money, nothing should happen (still has credit, able to buy another pop)
+14. Short changes due to no change left
+15. Short changes due to invalid denomations (i.e. 33c with only 5c coins)
+16. Short change (no change) due to invalid denomations (i.e. 50c with only 100c coins)

 Must check:
-Wrong pop load success
-Wrong coin load success
-Wrong coin inserted should end up in dispenser
-Check wrong coin load on teardown
-Check wrong pop load on teardown
-Check bank, and pop and coins slots are empty after teardown In limbo value after no valid selection made (i.e. 40c inserted) - this value should not be included in teardown If not enough money, nothing should happen (still has credit) If not enough pop, nothing should happen (still has credit) Check short changing due to no change
-Check short changing due to invalid denominations (i.e. 33c with only 5c coins) Check short chaning due to invalid denominations (i.e. 50c with only 100c coins)
+Slot loading is reflected when removing pops/coins, in a queue order (i.e. FIFO) Multiple vending machine instances
+Must comment print statements

 Bad Scripts:
 1. Default provided script